-Leading away from the portico out into the Danube, there was a landing-stage.
-Here, in 1762, Mozart and his father and brother alighted from a barge and spent a night.
-Arriving in Vienna, the precocious siblings were presented to Viennese society, performing to rapturous applause.
+Leading away from the portico out into the Danube, there was once a landing-stage.
+Here in 1762 Mozart and his father and brother alighted from a barge and spent a night.
+Arriving in Vienna, the precocious siblings were presented to Viennese society and performed to rapturous applause.

-Ten years later, in 1772, the English musician and music historian, Charles Burney (1726-1814) travelled through Austria, Germany and Bohemia and enthused at the high level of musicality that he found in both Krems and Stein.
-One evening, from a barge on the river he chanced to hear four women singing privately in a house in Stein and was delighted at the competence with which the four voices of the polyphonic composition were sung.
-Ashore, he observed that in Krems „undistinguished citizens in taverns and farmers at work in the fields, will sing for pleasure, songs in two more voices“.
-Confirming the high level of musicality in the region are the organ and violin-makers in Krems who, after the turmoil and destruction of the Thirty Years War, from the eighteenth century onwards, were able to establish themselves and live from the making of high quality instruments.
+Ten years later, in 1772 the English musician and music historian, Charles Burney travelled through Austria, Germany and Bohemia.
+In Krems and Stein he enthused at the high level of musicality that he found in both towns.
+One evening from a barge on the river, he chanced to hear four women singing privately in a house in Stein.
+In his diary he was struck at the competence with which the four voices of the polyphonic composition were sung.
+In Krems he observed that „undistinguished citizens in taverns and farmers at work in the fields, will sing for pleasure, songs in two more voices“.
+Confirming the high level of musicality in the region are the organ and violin-makers in Krems.
+After the turmoil and destruction of the Thirty Years War these specialist instrumt-makers were able to re-establish themselves.
+From the eighteenth century onwards a living could be made from the making of high quality instruments.

 LUDWIG VON KÖCHEL PLATZ

 The end of the house with the portico forms the western side of Ludwig-von-Köchel-Platz.
 This is named after a scholar who was born in Stein in the Großer Passauerhof in 1800.
-During the first half of the nineteenth century Mozart’s prodigious output was uncatalogued and no-one knew how many works he had written.
+During the first half of the nineteenth century Mozart’s prodigious output was uncatalogued.
+It was not even known how many works the composer had written.
 The awesome challenge of addressing of this gap in musical scholarship was taken on by Ludwig von Köchel.
-First published in 1862, the „Köchel-Verzeichnis“ or KV, catalogues all known works by Mozart and still to this day is used by scholars throughout the world
+First published in 1862 the Köchel-Verzeichnis or KV as it is known, catalogues all known works by Mozart.
+Still to this day is used by scholars throughout the world.

 THE REGULATED DANUBE

-Where the first steamships carried people, by the 1870’ies, the river was regulated enough for steam-powered freight shipping to undermine traditional barge transport and thousands of shippers were deprived of their livelihood.
-This in turn had major consequences for the economy of Stein as suddenly there were no longer thousands of shippers staying at the town’s pubs and inns.
-Between 1665 and 1839 there had always between seven and nine inns in the town.
-The trades associated with traditional shipping were also rendered superfluous and prosperity in the town plummeted.
+The first steamships carried people.
+By the 1870’ies however the river was regulated enough for steam-powered freight shipping to undermine traditional barge transport.
+As a result thousands of shippers were deprived of their livelihood.
+This in turn had major consequences for the economy of Stein.
+Suddenly there were no longer shippers staying at the town’s pubs and inns.
+Between 1665 and 1839 there had always between seven and nine inns in the Stein but steam shipping this dropped dramatically.
+The trades associated with traditional shipping were also rendered superfluous.
+Accordingly prosperity in the town plummeted.
 To keep the newly regulated reaches navigable, ships would drag specially constructed ploughs along the bed of the river.
-With the introduction of the internal combustion engine, the amount of people required to operate a ship was further reduced and freight ships are now manned by two or three people conveying an amount of cargo that is comparable to and often exceeds, the tonnage that was carried by a traditional horse drawn convey of three barges and a hundred men.
-Nevertheless the old Danube lives on and made be seen when maps are studied and its once meandering course reconstructed with reference to abandoned side-arms, oxbow lakes and place-names.
+With the introduction of the internal combustion engine, the amount of people required to operate a ship was further reduced.
+Today freight ships are manned by two or three people.
+Yet the cargo carried is comparable to and often exceeds, the tonnage carried by a traditional horse drawn convey of three barges and a hundred men.
+Nevertheless the old Danube lives on in words and maps.
+On the map, the old river reveals itself and its once meandering course can be reconstructed via abandoned side-arms, oxbow lakes and place-names.